mschmidty/schmidtyworksV1.0/_posts/2016-11-08-nepa-comments.md

 author: Mike Schmidt
 ---

-I had to respond to comments for a Environmental Assessment I was writing the other day.
+I had to respond to comments for a Environmental Assessment (EA) I was writing the other day.
 Mid-response I realized I had no idea how to effectively repond to comments.
-So I decided to write up a short post to learn about it.
+So I decided to write up a short post to catch up on the comment process.
 After all, this is an important part of the NEPA project, particularly for projects that the public cares about.

 ##From the BLM NEPA handbook